Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Numerical Simulations

 Fig.~\ref{fig:bpskPowSim} shows the performance of the lasso estimator for the different power range scenarios.
 As before, for each $\beta$, the figure plots the median SE over 1000 Monte Carlo simulation trials.
-Fig.\ \ref{fig:bpskPowSim} also shows the theoretical asymptotic performance as predicted by the Replica MAP Claim.
-Simulated values are based on a vector dimension of $n=100$ and optimal selection of $\gamma$ as described in Section \ref{sec:gamSel}.
+Fig.~\ref{fig:bpskPowSim} also shows the theoretical asymptotic performance as predicted with the RS PMAP decoupling property.
+Simulated values are based on a vector dimension of $n=100$ and optimal selection of $\gamma$ as described in Section~\ref{sec:gamSel}.

 We see that in all three cases (constant power and power variations unknown and known to the estimator), the replica prediction is in excellent agreement with the simulated performance.
-With one exception, the replica method matches the simulated performance within 0.2 dB\@.
-The one exception is for $\beta = 2.5$ with constant power, where the replica method underpredicts the median MSE by about 1 dB@.
-A simulation at a higher dimension of $n=500$ (not shown here) reduced this discrepancy to 0.2 dB, suggesting that the replica method is still asymptotically correct.
+With one exception, the replica method matches the simulated performance within 0.2~dB\@.
+The one exception is for $\beta = 2.5$ with constant power, where the replica method underpredicts the median SE by about 1~dB\@.
+A simulation at a higher dimension of $n=500$ (not shown here) reduced this discrepancy to 0.2~dB, suggesting that the replica method is still asymptotically correct.

-We can also observe two interesting phenomena in Fig.\ \ref{fig:bpskPowSim}.
+We can also observe two interesting phenomena in Fig.~\ref{fig:bpskPowSim}.
 First, the lasso method's performance with constant power is almost identical to the performance with unknown power variations for values of $\beta < 2$.
 However, at higher values of $\beta$, the power variations actually \emph{improve} the performance of the lasso method, even though the average power is the same in both cases.
-Wainwright's analysis \cite{Wainwright:09-lasso} demonstrated the significance of the minimum component power in dictating lasso's performance.
+Wainwright's analysis~\cite{Wainwright:09-lasso} demonstrated the significance of the minimum component power in dictating lasso's performance.
 The above simulation and the corresponding replica predictions suggest that dynamic range may also play a role in the performance of lasso.
 That increased dynamic range can improve the performance of sparse estimation has been observed for other estimators~\cite{WipfR:06,FletcherRG:09arXiv}.

-A second phenomena we see in Fig.\ \ref{fig:bpskPowSim} is that knowing the power variations and incorporating them into the measurement matrix can actually degrade the performance of lasso.
-Indeed, knowing the power variations appears to result in a 1 to 2 dB loss in MSE performance.
+A second phenomena we see in Fig.~\ref{fig:bpskPowSim} is that knowing the power variations and incorporating them into the measurement matrix can actually degrade the performance of lasso.
+Indeed, knowing the power variations appears to result in a 1 to 2~dB loss in MSE performance.

 Of course, one cannot conclude from this one simulation that these effects of dynamic range hold more generally.
 The study of the effect of dynamic range is interesting and beyond the scope of this work.
 The point is that the replica method provides a simple analytic method for quantifying the effect of dynamic range that appears to match actual performance well.